 We are providing cash-for-work opportunities for women to help them get themselves a place at the table economically, socially, and politically.

-Less than half of the population have access to basic handwashing facilities in their homes.
-People desperately need help to protect themselves.
+Less than half of the population have access to basic handwashing facilities.
+People desperately need help to protect themselves from disease.

 Before the war, Yemen imported around 90 percent of its food and most of its fuel.
 Then sea, land and air restrictions stopped imports entering.
 Markets, farms and water sources were shelled or bombed.
 And food is now on average twice as expensive, which means the poorest people are suffering the most.

 Oxfam is doing everything possible to help people get the food and clean water they need to survive.
 But that isn’t enough – the Yemeni people are asking for peace – they must be able to rebuild their lives, and live without the fear and devastation caused by war.